seancorfield/next-jdbc/doc/all-the-options.md

 Not all databases or drivers support all of these options, or all values for any given option.
 If `:return-keys` is a vector of column names and that is not supported, `next.jdbc` will attempt a generic "return generated keys" option instead.
 If that is not supported, `next.jdbc` will fall back to a regular SQL operation.
 If other options are not supported, you may get a `SQLException`.

-> Note: If `plan`, `execute!`, or `execute-one!` are passed a `DataSource`, a "db spec" hash map, or a JDBC URI string, they will call `prepare` to create a `PreparedStatement`, so they will accept the above options in those cases.
+> Note: If `plan`, `execute!`, or `execute-one!` are passed a `DataSource`, a "db spec" hash map, or a JDBC URL string, they will call `prepare` to create a `PreparedStatement`, so they will accept the above options in those cases.

 In addition the the above, `next.jdbc.prepare/execute-batch!` (which does **not** create a `PreparedStatement`) accepts an options hash map that can also contain the following: